US History Student Notes

 • American Economic Policy with Europe - As businesses began failing, the government created the Smoot-Hawley Tariff in 1930 to help protect American companies.

-• Mexicans and Canadians were exception because supply of cheap labor was needed
+• Mexicans and Canadians were exceptions because supply of cheap labor was needed.

-• Craft unionism refers to a model of trade unionism in which workers are organised based on the particular craft or trade in which they work.
+• Craft unionism refers to a model of trade unionism in which workers are organized based on the particular craft or trade in which they work.

 • The primary goal of craft unionism is the betterment of the members of the particular group and the reservation of job opportunities to members of the union and those workers allowed to seek work through the union's hiring hall.